rawat-piyush/rawat-piyush/README.md

 - I’m currently learning about investemnts & financing and how to use alogrithms for trading (stocks, commodities etc.).
 - My other areas of interests include operations research, optimization and econometrics.
 - My upcoming projects:
-  - Algo Trading: Developing quantitative strategies for trading gold based on the Iranian gold price dataset.
+  - Algo Trading: Developing quantitative strategies for trading gold based on an Iranian gold price dataset.
   - Customer Churn: Building a machine learning model to predict customer churn for a satellite navigation app.

 Keep visting for new updates :)